 The CFT facilitates a learning community for faculty members interested in grappling with these issues.
 Our topics change from session to session in response to the group’s needs; previous topics have included TA development, electronic record-keeping, assessment/assignment types, and approaches to enhance inquiry in labs.
-The group has a particular focus on workshopping syllabi or individual labs to enhance desired features, and almost always centers its work around examples from the participants’ own teaching.
+This semester, the group plans to act as a journal club, reading journal articles that can inform lab instruction.

-Please contact CFT Assistant Director Stacey Johnson if you are interested in participating.
+Please contact CFT Assistant Director Cynthia Brame if you are interested in attending.